3 Days in Bilbao: First-Time Itinerary

 Which area should I stay in for this itinerary?

-Use where to stay in Bilbao first.
-Abando and the central riverside are usually the easiest fit for this 3-day plan.
+Start with the where to stay in Bilbao guide.
+Central areas such as Abando and riverside districts are usually the most convenient for this itinerary.

 Can I visit San Sebastian during a 3-day Bilbao trip?

-You can, but it changes the trip.
-If Bilbao is your main destination, keep all three days in the city.
-If you want to pair Bilbao with the coast, compare the logistics in the Bilbao to San Sebastian route guide.
+You can, but it changes the pace of the trip.
+If Bilbao is your primary destination, spending all three days in the city generally provides a better experience.
+For transport details, see the Bilbao to San Sebastian route guide.

 Official Bilbao Resources